 Justin Black – Managing Director: 1-202-302-9030 • Email: email@example.com

 Sara Robb – Operations Assistant: firstname.lastname@example.org

 We look forward to hearing from you!

-Frequently (and not-so-frequently) asked questions… We’d love to hear from you if your questions aren’t answered below.
+Frequently (and not-so-frequently) asked questions, as well as our policies.
+We’d love to hear from you if your questions aren’t answered below.

 Visionary Wild offers four types of experiences as part of our scheduled program: Creative Core, Advanced, and Vision Workshops, and Expeditions.
 Each is designed with specific goals and expectations of participants.
 Our workshop descriptions provide some detail about topics to be covered and recommended level of experience.
 Of course, since no one is issuing black-belts in photography, "level" is subjective and hard to define.
 If you have any

 questions at all about whether you will feel at home in a given workshop, please let us know.
 We are more than happy to chat with you and to help match you to the experience that will be most rewarding to you.

 Creative Core Workshops (two instructors, 10–12 participants)